The subjects of manufacturing and innovation are linked.

 The team came to see the panel when I had finished that part, and Ross declared it Baldomero Day and took us all to a delicious local seafood lunch!

 At the base of the panel I depicted a grouping of local products as well as a scene of two people making things in a home workshop.

 Notice how elements of this panel flow into the next.
 The connections are familial as well.
-My younger model for the home shop is my son Adrian.
-Next to him is another young man, a computer coder working on an app in the panel about innovation.
+Next to Adrian’s portrait is another young man, a computer coder working on an app in the panel about innovation.
 He is my other son, Ian!
 See more in the next panel page.

 Back to overview of SECTION FIVE